-Frechette credits both the School and her field placement for helping her decide to pursue a profession working with terminally ill children and their families.
+Frechette credits both the School and her practicum placement for helping her decide to pursue a profession working with terminally ill children and their families.

 Boston Children’s Hospital, considered by some to be the top pediatric hospital in the United States, is the leading recipient of NIH pediatric research funding and the primary pediatric teaching hospital for Harvard Medical School.

 - MSW Students Learn to Practice as a Team with Other Healthcare Professionals (7.10.19 news article)